Kentucky is known as one of the top states for hand crafted arts, and

 Berea Crafts Festival

-with its 31st installment on tap July 13-15 at the Indian Fort Theatre
+, held each July at the Indian Fort Theatre

 in Berea College Forest, features great handmade crafts, educational